Takayasu arteritis in Child

 - Tuberculosis – check PPD status

-- Tertiary syphilis – check for fluorescent treponemal antibody (~ 1/4 of RPR is false negative in tertiary syphilis)
+- Tertiary syphilis – check for fluorescent treponemal antibody (about one-fourth of RPR is false negative in tertiary syphilis)

 - Leprosy – look for hypopigmented or erythematous macules with loss of sensation, thickened peripheral nerves, and acid-fast bacilli on skin smear or biopsy